 Ernst countered, saying that while she isn't sure what models De La Torre is using to get his figures, that it "simply was not the case."

-The sticking point for Anthem, according to De La Torre, is that if his organization was to agree to the most recent offer, Anthem clients and customers would see an almost 100-percent jump in premium payments in the next five years.
+The sticking point for Anthem, according to De La Torre, is that if his organization was to agree to the most recent offer, Anthem would see an almost 100-percent jump in payments to El Camino in the next five years.